cs1302uga/cs1302-tutorials/adt-and-links/adt-and-links.md

   * Likewise, if an insufficient amount for the specified item is supplied, then the method throws an `InsufficientPaymentException` which also causes the vending machine's display to update accordingly.

-In this analagy, we have a VendingMachine ADT with one operation called `vendItem`.
+In this analogy, we have a VendingMachine ADT with one operation called `vendItem`.
 Not only should any vending machine implementation have a `vendItem` operation, but it should operate, from the user's perspective, as described in the ADT description. **What does the ADT not describe?** It doesn't describe how the actual vending occurs.
 One vending machine implementation might use conveyer belts to vend an item,